entando/entando-docs/vuepress/docs/next/docs/component-generator/component-gen-tech.md

 ## Technology in the Generated Components

-When generating a microserivce using the Entando Component Generator there are a number of technical choices that need to be made
+When generating a microservice using the Entando Component Generator there are a number of technical choices that need to be made

 * Microservice code
-  * the Component Generator currently only supports the generation of Spring Boot microservices but will support the generation of Quarkus based services soon.
+  * The Component Generator currently only supports the generation of Spring Boot microservices but will support the generation of Quarkus based services soon.
   * If you're interested in using Quarkus in your Entando app contact us on the [Forum](https://forum.entando.org/) or [Community Slack](https://join.slack.com/t/entandocommunity/shared_invite/zt-g609owdv-2K~YRh8zrI6lqlWo4aFWUw) and we'll help you get started.
 * Database type
   * Entando recommends standardizing your choice of database to simplify operational maintenance but you do have the ability to use different databases for different microservices if you choose.
   * Supported choices are none, MySQL, and Postgres.
-Enterprise customers can choose Oracle but should contact Entando support for details.
+Enterprise customers can choose Oracle but should contact Entando Support for details.
 * Development databases
   * You can choose to utilize a full RDBMS or developers can utilize lightweight in memory or on disk databases with h2.
 * Caching implementation